pimsmath/m2pi.ca/content/home/students.md

     courses.
   * Following training, teams continue their work virtually and have access to a mentor.
-  * At the conclusion, there will be a virtual career fair where you will have the opportunity to meet employers, learn about careers involving mathematics, and learn about internship or job openings.
+  * At the conclusion, there will be an in-person career fair at the University of Calgary on June 25th.
+Students will receive a travel grant to attend this event.
+Students will have the opportunity to meet employers, learn about careers involving mathematics, and learn about internship or job openings.

 Following the workshop, your work will be showcased at a virtual graduation event.
 Here you will showcase your skills to a large audience including